Timothy-Cao/Timothy-Cao.github.io/pages/riddle.markdown

 <h2 id="tetris-puzzles">Tetris Puzzles</h2>
 <div class="bubble-section">
+  <p>Tetris has evolved significantly from its origins as a single-player, high-score-focused game, where the main strategy was executing quad line clears.
+Nowadays, it has shifted towards a competitive player vs. player format, introducing a variety of strategic plays for attacking and defending.
+Among these strategies, the "full clear"—eliminating all pieces from the board in one move—stands out as a major offensive tactic.
+Achieving a full clear requires considerable puzzle-solving skills and foresight, representing one of the most powerful attacks against an opponent.
+However, this strategy can be challenging to execute, especially with complex solutions.
+To demonstrate the difficulty of this attack, try one yourself! </p>
-  <p>The goal is to fully clear the board by filling the bottom 4 rows.
-You can hold up to 1 piece at a time. </p>
+  <p>The goal is to full clear from this board state.
+You can hold up to 1 piece at a time.
+For more information on the controls, click the settings button for controls. </p>
   <a href="https://jstris.jezevec10.com/?play=6&map=51132" target="_blank">Play it yourself!</a>
   <p> Hint: you may need to "spin" pieces into place</p>
   <br>